 The good news is that the tin or bottle your soft drink comes in acts as a seal, protecting your delicious drink from bacteria and unwanted moisture.

-Therefore, if there are any problems with the tin or bottle, you should discard your soda.
+Therefore, if there are any problems with the can or bottle, you should discard your soda.

 When you taste old soda, you’ll be able to tell very quickly.
 It will have lost its taste and potentially carbonation as well.
 Having a sip won’t do you any damage, but you probably won’t want to drink the whole can!

-Now: Soda that’s older than the dates we’ve given below should be discarded.
+Now: Soda older than the dates we’ve given below should be discarded.
 Better safe than sorry!

 How To Store Soda

-- Before you’ve opened your soda, store it in the pantry or a kitchen cupboard that’s away from light and heat sources, which could cause your soda to deteriorate faster.
+- Before you open your soda, store it in the pantry or a kitchen cupboard away from light and heat sources, which could cause your soda to deteriorate faster.

-- If your soda is in a clear bottle, make sure it’s kept in a dark place.
+- If your soda is in a clear bottle, keep it in a dark place.

 - You can also keep unopened soda in the refrigerator.
 However, it won’t noticeably extend the life of your soda, and it will probably clog up your refrigerator space!
 Instead, pop your soda into the refrigerator for a few hours before serving.

-- Once you’ve opened your bottle of soda, make sure you seal it tightly and place it in the refrigerator.
+- Once you’ve opened your bottle of soda, seal it tightly and place it in the refrigerator.

 How Long Soda Lasts

-According to the USDA, you should “consume unopened diet sodas within 3 months after the date expires; regular sodas within 9 months.”
+According to the USDA, you should “consume unopened diet sodas within three months after the date expires; regular sodas within nine months.”
 That’s because sugar can act as a preservative, preventing microbial activity.